peterdri/ece-communications-labs/_ece450/lab1/theory.md

 ## 1.1 GLFSR data source

-_From text section 12.2.2. and handwritten notes pp. 29 and 33_ In order to practice pulse-shaping, it is convenient to have a random data source, with an equal number of logic 1s and 0s, or an equal number of positive and negative pulses.
+_From text section 12.2.2. and handwritten notes pp. 29 and 33_ In order to generate a random sequence of bits of testing a data link, it is convenient to have a random data source with an equal number of logic 1s and 0s, or an equal number of positive and negative pulses.
 This can be achieved with a so-called linear feedback shift register (LFSR).

   ![lfsr.png](figures/lfsr.png) <br>
   __*Linear feedback shift register*__